-Editor’s Note: I have always wanted to teach a workshop for young African writers, editors, journalists, and curators.
+Editor’s Note: I have always wanted to teach a workshop for new African writers, editors, journalists, and curators.
 Because I am self-taught, I know how difficult it is to innovate without examples, so I wanted to share what I have learned.
 But I also did not want to charge applicants because it would defeat the point of creating access, so I had to wait until now.
 I am happy that Africa No Filter sees my vision for this and is funding it.

 We are excited to make our first call for submissions for a new kind of fellowship for African curators.